timofeysie/strumosa/README.md

 ### CI Choices

+A pipeline that includes linting, testing and deployments is a standard feature of the modern DevOps experience.
+Our basic choices are:
-Jenkins - complex setup
+* Jenkins - complex setup
-CircleCI - flexible CI pipeline without the burden of managing the whole infrastructure
+* CircleCI - flexible CI pipeline without the burden of managing the whole infrastructure
+* Azure DevOps Pipeline - Makes sense for an Azure deployment, but is it free?

+I've used Jenkins before, so I'd like to find out more about CircleCI.
+*Each project repository has its own build pipeline and generates a Docker image which is pushed to a Docker registry.
+Finally, it does a commit to the Helm Chart repo in the initial, Staging branch.
+Separating the Deployment pipeline from the individual projects is a foundational element of larger scale microservice architectures.
+It provides a clear view and history of a logical part of the application stack, archived in version control.*

 ### Testing